 - Identify factors to consider in determining when to take benefits

-- Discuss taxation of Social Security benefits & how this impacts other income tax planning
+- Discuss taxation of Social Security benefits and how this impacts other income tax planning

 Practitioners who have baby boomer clients with significant wages or earned income